 Where Thermal Energy Storing Is Regarded As a Practical Solution :

 Places requiring high cooling loads for a limited time during the peak period

 throughout the day.
-(The total available area for cooling is about 2600 square
+(The total floor area of the space to be cooled is about 2,600 square

-Places that consume large amounts of electrical power for many purposes,
+Places that consume large amounts of electricity for many purposes,

 including air conditioning, which forms the highest load (at least, 30% - 50%

 of the total electricity consumption of the building).